Koi

 DETAILS

-This is Koi vignaiolo Flavio Restani's most “Bologna-specific” sparkling white wine: this particular variety of Trebbiano, called Trebbiano Modenese, does not exist except for among the hills in this appellation.
+Certified Organic.
+100% Trebbiano Modenese.
+This is Koi vignaiolo Flavio Restani's most “Bologna-specific” sparkling white wine: this particular variety of Trebbiano, called Modenese, does not exist except for among the hills in this appellation.
 A complex sparkling wine: florals, minerals, citrus zest, with medium foamy bubble and a finish vibrant with acidity.
-Not bubbly like Prosecco is bubbly, however; this belongs to the true frizzante style, with the elegance and depth that one might expect from more well-known sparkling wine regions.
+Not bubbly like industrial-method sparkling wines, however; this belongs to the true 'sui lieviti' style, with the elegance and depth that one might expect from more well-known sparkling wine regions.
+Secondary refermentation is accomplished in the bottle with the addition of about 5% of harvest's fresh musts, saved until spring when they are added to the wine at bottling to create bubble.
+Unfined, unfiltered, undisgorged, zero SO2 added.

 Download Tech Sheet